Migrating from Rancher v1.6 Cattle to v2.x

 Blog Post: A Journey from Cattle to Kubernetes!

-In Rancher 1.6, a Load Balancer was used to expose your applications from within the Rancher environment for external access.
-In Rancher 2.0, the concept is the same.
+In Rancher 1.6, a load balancer was used to expose your applications from within the Rancher environment for external access.
+In Rancher 2.x, the concept is the same.
 There is a Load Balancer option to expose your services.
 In the language of Kubernetes, this function is more often referred to as an Ingress.
-In short, Load Balancer and Ingress play the same role.
+In short, load balancer and Ingress play the same role.